Aliases for DST Gene

 GeneCards Summary for DST Gene

 DST (Dystonin) is a Protein Coding gene.
 Diseases associated with DST include Neuropathy, Hereditary Sensory And Autonomic, Type Vi and Epidermolysis Bullosa Simplex, Autosomal Recessive 2.
-Among its related pathways are Cytoskeleton remodeling Neurofilaments and Collagen chain trimerization.
-GO annotations related to this gene include calcium ion binding and actin binding.
+Among its related pathways are Collagen chain trimerization and Cell junction organization.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
 An important paralog of this gene is MACF1.

 UniProtKB/Swiss-Prot for DST Gene